mgomez9638/CIS-106-Mario-Gomez/README.md

 In session 9 of CIS 106, we learn about do while loops and repeat until loops.
 It helps the user by focusing on excuting a block before checking on the condition.
 I am not as familiar with do while loops as I should be but I have used them before.
 My go to loop was usually the for loop.
 I mostly implemented them into my projects until I learned about switch case.
 I enjoyed to create introduction descriptions, menus afterwards, and then closing descriptions when the user ended the program.
 Moreover, creating these programs in Flowgorithm is a bit of a head scratcher because it is different than IDEs.
 Every new documentation has its assets, so I will be learning as I go.

 ## Assignment 10

+In session 10 of CIS 106, we go further into loops expanding into for loops and nested loops.
+We can see the advantages and disadvantages of each loop now in our programs.
+There are opportunities to use nested loops when you want to give the user more access.
+It contains a bit more work, but its intended for the outer loop to repeat them action if needed.
+When looking at programs, I kept thinking about for loops and how helpful they would be in these programs.
+Now, I am learning how to use them in python.
+Most programming professions work with python, so it is an asset to learn this language.

+## Assignment 11